 What makes an investment loan different to a regular home loan?

 There are loans that specifically cater to investing.
-While these loans operate in the same way as a regular home loan, it can come with additional fees or a higher interest rate.
+While these loans operate like regular home loans, they can come with additional fees or a higher interest rate.

 While lending conventions are slightly stricter for investment loans, the expected rental income you anticipate earning is also considered.

-What your investment strategy may be for the property can also determine the best way to structure your loan facilities, i.e., fixed rates, variable rates, interest only, principal and interest, etc.
+Your investment strategy for the property can also determine the best way to structure your loan facilities, i.e., fixed rates, variable rates, interest only, principal and interest, etc.